 Features :

-- STRONG IMMUNE SYSTEM: An innovative blend of clinically proven antioxidants, including vitamins E and C, helps support the healthy development of your kitten’s immune system
+• Contains a blend of antioxidants, vitamins including vitamins E and C, and minerals that help support the healthy development of your kitten’s immune system

-- MICROBIOME SUPPORT: The combination of prebiotics and highly digestible proteins helps promote a healthy balance of intestinal bacteria for digestive health
+• Contains a good combination of prebiotics and highly digestible proteins help promote a healthy balance of intestinal bacteria for digestive health

 Purina Beyond High Protein, Natural Kitten Food, Kitten Chicken & Oatmeal Recipe – 3 lb.
 Bag